sentient-lang/sentient-lang.org/tutorial/hello.md

 Our 'Hello, world!' example won't actually print 'Hello, world!'.
 Instead, we're going to be writing a simple program that finds three numbers that add up to ten.
-To begin with, create a file called `ten.snt` and add the following lines:
+To begin with, create a file called 'ten.snt' and add the following lines:

 ```javascript
 int a, b, c;